-1. Make exercise a lifestyle.
+1. Make exercise a lifestyle

-2. Engage your mind to help your spine.
+2. Engage your mind

-3. Reevaluate your sitting posture.
+3. Reevaluate your sitting posture

 The benefits of walking are plentiful, including strengthening the core muscles that keep your body upright, nourishing spinal structures with necessary nutrients, improving flexibility, and strengthening your bone structure.

-If you're in pain, be sure to get clearance from your doctor before starting any new exercise program.
-Often, the doctor's recommendation will be to walk as much as tolerated.
-If you are new to walking or are dealing with pain, try to start out with several short walks each day rather than one longer one.
-Even walking for 5 or 10 minutes a few times a day is beneficial.
-If walking on land is too painful, you may find it easier to walk while in a pool, as the water will help keep pressure off your spine.
+If you're in pain, be sure to get clearance from your doctor before starting any new walking program.
+Often, a doctor's recommendation will be for you to walk as much as can be tolerated.
+If you are new to walking, or if you're dealing with pain, start out with several short walks each day rather than a single long walk.
+Additionally, consider walking in a pool to minimize the pressure on your spine if your pain is severe.

 Watch: Video: How to Make a Moist Heat Pack